geeofree/geeofree/src/notes/angular/1-Basics.md

 ---
+tags: angular
 title: 'Chapter 1: Basics'
-description: The very basics of AngularJS and how to get started.
+description: Understand components, templates, and how to get started with the CLI.
 ---

 #### What is AngularJS?